Daniel15/Website/README.md

-Daniel15
+﻿Daniel15
 ========

-This is the code that powers [my personal website](http://dan.cx/) and blog.
-It is in the process of being rewritten in .NET (old version was in PHP) so some of this is out-of-date.
+This is the code that powers [my personal website](https://dan.cx/) and blog.
+It uses C# and the ASP.NET Core MVC framework, with some older bits in PHP.

-The live site is currently running on [Mono](http://www.mono-project.com/) 3.0.2.
+The live site is currently running on [Mono](http://www.mono-project.com/) 3.8.0.

 Blog
 ====